refinedev/refine/documentation/docs/guides-and-concepts/upload/multipart-upload.md

 }
 ```

-This data is sent to the API when form submitted.
+This data is sent to the API when form is submitted.

 ```json title="[PUT] https://api.fake-rest.refine.dev/posts/1"
 {